smartboxgroup/smartbox-skeleton/docs/index.md

 This is the initial version of the skeleton bundle and will require more documentation, code cleanups, more tests and examples of functionality.

-Please note that Travis-ci, code coverage etc. will be added in time.

 For further information on the Smartbox Integration Framework Bundle please read the [setup guide](https://raw.githubusercontent.com/smartboxgroup/integration-framework-bundle/master/README.md).

 You can access the Smartbox open source bundle via their [GitHub](https://github.com/smartboxgroup/) or using [Packagist.org](https://packagist.org/packages/smartbox/).